AllenSWDB/allenswdb.github.io/databook/glossary.md

 Minnie dataset
   A colloquial name for the millimeter-scale MICrONs electron microscopy dataset.

+NWB
+Neurodata Without Borders
+  A standardized file format for physiology and behavior data.
+All of our physiology and behavior data is stored in NWB files.
+The Visual Coding and Visual Behavior data are in NWB files with a hdf backend, while the newer data (V1DD, BCI, Dynamic Foraging, NP Ultra & Psychedelics) have a Zarr backend - which is optimized for cloud access.
+More info can be found [here](https://nwb.org/)

 Neurogliaform cell
   A type of interneuron that makes a diffuse axonal arbor and is thought to release {term}`GABA` through both synaptic release and volume transmission, non-selectively inhibiting neurons nearby.